lk-geimfari/mimesis/README.rst

 Disclaimer
 ----------

-The authors of `Mimesis` do not assume any responsibility for how you use it or how you use data generated with it.
-This library was designed with good intentions to make testing easier.
-Do not use the data generated with Mimesis for illegal purposes.
+The creators of `Mimesis` do not hold themselves accountable for how you employ the library's functionalities or the data generated with it.
+Mimesis is designed to facilitate testing and with good intentions.
+Mimesis should not be used for illicit purposes.

 License
 -------